simoncardona/Portfolio/vizcritique2.md

 I used excel this time to build the column graphs, and included the dotted lines to show the growth in each category.
 Located the time (years) in the x-axis and the number of streamings in the y-axis.
 Changed the color pallete to different shades of blue to make it less colorful while still making a difference in the categories.
 Included three lines with separations of 0.5T.
 This allowd me to reduce the number of columns from 6 to 2, the number of colors and also (I believe so) I am getting the attention of the user to only one specific part of the graph.
 The numbers are easier to read and the Source is clear.

 I hope I manage to to improve this visualization with this new approach.
-Let me know what do you think about it!
+Let me know your thoughts about it!